Electricity

 Health

-No inoculations are compulsory for entry to The Gambia, except for a yellow fever certificate if travellers are arriving from yellow fever infected areas.
-However, it is recommended that travellers take health advice at least three weeks before departing for the country.
+No vaccinations are required for entry into The Gambia, unless travellers are arriving from a country where yellow fever is present.
+It's recommended that travellers consult a health professional at least three to four weeks before departure.

 Safety

-Though crimes involving tourists are rare in The Gambia and safety is not a major concern, robberies involving travellers are on the rise, particularly the stealing of passports and valuables from hotel rooms.
-It is wise not to carry valuables or large sums of money, or to display them in public, and valuables left in hotels should be kept in safes whenever possible.
+Though crimes involving tourists are rare in The Gambia and safety isn't a major concern, robberies involving travellers can occur, particularly the stealing of passports and valuables from hotel rooms.
+It's wise not to carry valuables or large sums of money, or to display them in public, and valuables left in hotels should be kept in safes whenever possible.

 Driving in The Gambia can be hazardous and many taxis are not roadworthy.
 Road travel from The Gambia to southern Senegal should be avoided due to fighting between rebel factions in the area and incidents with bandits.